Ankylosing Spondylitis and Other Spondyloarthropathies

 Treatment Options and Outcomes

-Treatment for spondyloarthropathies begins with traditional NSAIDs or COX-2 inhibitors; physical therapy is prescribed to maintain mobility and reduce pain.
-(NSAIDs must be used cautiously, if any at, in cases of spondyloarthropathy associated inflammatory bowel disease.)
+Treatment for spondyloarthropathies begins with traditional NSAIDs or COX-2 inhibitors.
+Physical therapy can also be prescribed to maintain mobility and reduce pain.
+NSAIDs should be taken with caution in patients with spondyloarthropathy associated inflammatory bowel disease.

 Seronegative spondyloarthropathies, in general, are chronic and insidious diseases.
 Reactive arthritis may be the exception, as most cases are either self-limited or relapsing-remitting.
 The majority of reactive arthritis patients have severe symptoms lasting weeks to months that eventually disappear.
 However, about 15% of patients may develop chronic or progressive arthritis.